 "The Panel has determined that the District has adequately responded to the comments/recommendations made." (p.
 2-10)

 Thank you for your comments.
-We not that there are no major issues identified with this aspect of our minimum flow analyses.
-All issues identified are addressed in the enumerated comments and responses below.
+We note that there are no major issues identified with this component of our minimum flow analyses.
+All identified issues are addressed in the enumerated comments and responses below.

 No response required.